pulzze/autoflow-documentation/docs/ids/action-data-smaller/tooltip.md

-This Action compares the two values(first, second) and returns a small value.
+Returns the smaller value of two strings or numbers